omidzed/c1023-code-solutions/react-components/react-components-quiz-notes.md

 - How do you define a component in React?

-- How is a component "rendered" (made visible on the browser page)?
+- How is a component "rendered" (made visible on the browser page)???

 ## Notes